You can detect whether a stack instance in a stack group differs from its expected configuration or has drifted.

 - In the left-side navigation pane, click Stack Groups.

-- On the Stack Groups page, click the the name of the target stack group.
+- On the Stack Groups page, click the stack group name.

-- In the Drift Detection dialog box that appears, configure Maximum Number of Concurrent Accounts and Fault Tolerance, and then click OK.
+- In the Drift Detection dialog box, configure Maximum Number of Concurrent Accounts and Fault Tolerance, and then click OK.

 - Optional.
-Click the Operations tab, find the drift detection operation, click View Drift Details, and then view the progress of the drift detection operation.Note
+Click the Operations tab, find the drift detection operation, and then click View Drift Details in the Actions column.
+In the message that appears, view the progress of the drift detection operation.Note

 - Only a single drift detection operation on one stack group can be performed at a time.
-ROS will continue the drift detection operation even if you close the information window.
+ROS continues the drift detection operation even after you close the information window.